RainMaker1/Dossier/README.txt

-This is a reservation management program that I wrote for my high school IB computer science SL class.
+This is a reservation management program that I wrote for my high school IB computer science SL class around February 2010.
+It has just been sitting on my hard drive since then, so I figured I might as well put it up on here.

 The program supports adding reservations, searching through existing reservations removing them.
 It uses a simple text file as a database to hold the information when the program is not running.